 A mistake that churches can make is in "overdoing" this.
-Your Bible lesson need not be an elaborate play with great production value!
-Your craft need not be something expensive and complicated.
+Your Bible lesson doesn't need to be an elaborate play with great production value!
+Your craft doesn't need to be something expensive and complicated.
 You will easily fill the time even with simple activities.
 So just keep it simple, share the gospel, and let your children have some fun.